Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

                     playa.position.x = 749;
                 }

-                //move whole level to show 300px above the current player container.position.y = -players[player].position.y + 300;
+                //move the whole level to show 300px above the current player container.position.y = -players[player].position.y + 300;

                 //slow down when hit the ground on the ledge